 Julia collaborated with composer Matthew Pierce to create Night for San Francisco Ballet’s 2000 “Discovery Program.”
 Night premiered to such popular and critical acclaim that the company toured the ballet to the Paris Opera’s Palais Garnier in France, The Royal Opera House in London’s Covent Garden, and City Center in New York.
 She has since worked with Matthew to make Crossing for The Joffrey Ballet of Chicago in Fall 2001, and Reverence for the Cincinnati Ballet in Fall 2002.
 The success of Night prompted the subsequent commissions by San Francisco Ballet of Angelo in Spring 2002, and Imaginal Disc, another collaboration with Pierce, in 2003.
 In 2008 Julia created “a rose by any other name” for San Francisco Ballet’s New Works Festival, in celebration of their 75th anniversary.
 In December of 2009 Julia’s created her first full-length ballet, The Nutcracker for Marin Ballet.

-Julia has created over 40 works for numerous companies including San Francisco Ballet, Houston Ballet, Oregon Ballet Theater, Atlanta Ballet, Nashville Ballet and The Joffrey Ballet.
-Julia has created more than 5 works on Ballet Memphis and was their Artistic Associate from 2010 to 2013.
+Julia has created over 60 works for numerous companies including San Francisco Ballet, Houston Ballet, Oregon Ballet Theater, Atlanta Ballet, Nashville Ballet and The Joffrey Ballet.
+Julia has created and staged 10 works on Ballet Memphis and was their Artistic Associate from 2010 to 2013.
 Julia continues to choreograph around the country and win critical acclaim for her work.